 YALSA in partnership with the Chief Officers of State Library Agencies (COSLA) is implementing "Transforming Teen Services: a Train the Trainer Approach" from July 1, 2018 through June 30, 2021.
 This effort brings together state library agency (SLA) youth consultants and front-line library staff for a robust training program.
-Once the SLA and selected front-line staff are trained, they in turn will provide training to library staff throughout their state.
-This project is supported by a grant from the Institute of Museum and Library Services (IMLS).
-Read the grant proposal (.pdf) and the initial IMLS press release.
+In the first year of the project a pilot cohort made up of SLA and front-line staff from AL, ME, MN, RI and WI received training and began facilitating learning for library staff in their states.
+In year two, 109 more SLA and front-line staff will be trained and they will then train others in their states.

 Recent reports such as the Aspen Institute’s “Rising to the Challenge: Re-Envisioning Public Libraries,” and YALSA’s IMLS-funded “The Future of Library Services for and with Teens: A Call to Action” outline a new vision for public libraries and teen services that can only be achieved by building the knowledge and skills of library staff.
 While some schools of library and information science are looking at how to re-imagine their curricula for pre-service library staff, it is also essential that at the same time there is a united effort to develop strategic directions for cultivating the skills of those already working in the field.
 This latest project builds on the earlier work YALSA and COSLA did via their National Forum on Transforming Teen Services through Continuing Education.